s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

   - billed if preparing to hibernate
 - stopped
   - not billed
-- sutting-down
+- shutting-down
 - terminated

 ## EC2 Security
-- You are responsisble for management of the guest OS and anything within the OS and the config of the AWS -Termination protection is disabled by default
+- You are responsisble for management of the guest OS and anything within the OS and the config of the AWS
+- Termination protection is disabled by default
 - public-key (key pair) is used to encrypt the passed password
 - root volume can be encrypted at creation time
 - additional volumes can be encrypted using EBS encryption